PhilipDaniels/gapix/README.md

 * Has only been tested on my own GPX files from a Garmin Edge 1040.

 # TODO
+- Use Rayon over each input file
+- Can we do the calls to reverse_geocode() in parallel when writing out the stages?
+- FIT file parsing
 - Move model into its own crate.
 - Track splitting.
 Put file-level waypoints on the nearest split track.
 - Waypoint processing for warnings etc.
-- Use Rayon - CAN'T - Time crate blows up in to_local_offset.
 - XLSX: Create images to represent the stage profiles.
 - XLSX: Display is wrong when time goes over 24 hours.